-- The budget includes continued support of the Invest Franklin initiatives that funding capacity for key infrastructure investment and support operations for our growing community. - Our City team is meeting budget goals and objectives with an enhanced emphasis on performance measures and the strategic plan. - The budget features targeted program enhancements related to public safety and growth-related services. - Reserves at year-end well above policy level.
+- The budget includes continued support of the Invest Franklin initiatives that funding capacity for key infrastructure investment and support operations for our growing community. - Meeting budget goals and objectives with an enhanced emphasis on performance measures and the strategic plan. - The budget features targeted program enhancements related to public safety and growth-related services. - Reserves at year-end well above policy level.